 The goals of the Cerebral Hemodynamics Lab are 1) to create a better understanding of how we utilize and maintain cognitive resources in order to reduce accidents in professions that require system monitoring, and 2) to investigate the use of new displays and automation for military systems.

-Drs.
-Parasuraman and Greenwood have long investigated how the aging process affects the mind and brain in the context of normal genetic variation.
-We have recently begun to investigate ways to ameliorate cognitive decline late in life.
+Dr. Greenwood has long investigated how the aging process affects the mind and brain in the context of normal genetic variation.
+She has recently begun to investigate ways to ameliorate cognitive decline late in life.
 The ultimate goal of training in healthy older people is to improve cognitive functioning in daily life.
-We have shown such transfer of training in concert with changes in functional connectivity and white matter integrity in healthy older people.
-We are currently investigating the elements of successful training – working memory, attention, executive functioning – in young people.
-We also investigate use of non-invasive brain stimulation as a means of heightening effects of training on cognition, regional brain activation, functional connectivity, and white matter integrity.
+Dr. Greenwood has shown such transfer of training in concert with changes in functional connectivity and white matter integrity in healthy older people.
+She is currently investigating the elements of successful training – working memory, attention, executive functioning – in young people.
+She also investigates use of non-invasive brain stimulation as a means of heightening effects of training on cognition, regional brain activation, functional connectivity, and white matter integrity.

 This research group is focused on human-automation interaction and the effects of different levels and types of automation (Parasuraman, Sheridan, & Wickens, 2000) on human operator attention, decision-making, and other aspects of cognition.
 We are also examining how adaptive automation can be designed effectively so as to be sensitive to changes in operational context and human operator workload.
 Of particular interest is the development of delegation interfaces (Miller & Parasuraman, 2007) as a form of adaptable automation.